Barbara Baarsma

-Barbara Elisabeth Baarsma (born 19 November 1969) is a Dutch economist, and Professor of Market Forces and Competition Issues at the University of Amsterdam.
+Barbara Elisabeth Baarsma (born 19 November 1969) is a Dutch economist, and Professor of Applied Economics at the University of Amsterdam.

 Biography

 Born in Leiden, Baarsma grew up in Goeree-Overflakkee, where her father was otolaryngologist.
 After attending the Atheneum in Middelharnis, in 1988 she started studying Industrial Design at the Delft University of Technology.
 In 1989 she moved to the University of Amsterdam, where she received her MA cum laude in Economics in 1993, and her PhD in Economics in 2000 with a thesis entitled "Monetary valuation of environmental goods: Alternatives to contingent valuation" under the supervision of Jan Lambooy and Bernard van Praag.

 After graduation in 2000 Baarsma was researcher at SEO Economic Research, where in 2002 she became head of the Cluster Competition and Regulation, in 2008 deputy director, and since 2009 director as successor of Jules Theeuwes.
 In 2009 she was appointed Professor of Market Forces and Competition at the University of Amsterdam.
-In 2012 she was elected as a member of the Social-Economic Council.
+Since 2014, her chair at the UvA has changed to Applied Economics.
+In 2012 she was appointed as a Crown member of the Social-Economic Council.

+On April 1, 2016, she was appointed Director of Knowledge Development at Rabobank.
+From January 2019 to March 2021, she was executive chairman of Rabobank Amsterdam.
+After this, she became director of Rabo Carbon Bank.
+By the end of 2023, she transferred to PwC, where she is chief economist.
+She also fulfills various other, social positions.
+She is chairperson of the DNB Bank Council and a member of the Dutch Committee for Entrepreneurship.
+Earlier she was a member of the Corporate Governance Monitoring Committee and served as a non executive on several supervisory boards.